-Excepting Citizenship, criminal and civil convictions, the staff hired by Members shall not be subject to any labor laws governing hiring, hours, compensation, insurance, and collective bargaining.
-The staff hired by Members are at-will employees.
-The House may adopt procedures for receiving complaints by staff against a Representative and administer sanctions according to its rules, but may only deny a Representative of its vote in the Committee of the Whole upon expulsion.
+Excepting Citizenship, criminal and civil convictions, Representatives shall not be subject to any regulations of paid or unpaid staff they employ.
+The House may adopt procedures for receiving complaints by staff against a Representative and administer sanctions according to its rules, but may only deny a Representative of its vote upon expulsion.